The Challenge

 Traditional brick and mortar banks are known for their fee-generating creativity.
 Bluebird is an FDIC-insured prepaid debit card with virtually no fees.
 It functions like a checking account, making it a useful substitute for consumers who don’t want to rely on big bank rules and regulations.
 While Bluebird was already known for their appealing family-friendly money management tools, they began seeing massive shifts in turnover rates and marketing ROI.

 They were able to pinpoint that more than 60% of customer prospects (reached by mail or email) dropped-off during the online enrollment process.
-Bluebird engaged my team to identify areas of opportunity in the overall user journey; starting with registration and ending with a money deposit or transfer.
+Bluebird engaged my team to identify areas of opportunity in the overall user journey; starting with registration and ending with a money deposit.

-After interviewing a diverse set of users, we realized that frustrations were rooted on Bluebird’s outdated user interface which was described as “ugly and confusing", forcing them to either go to physical store or drop-off entirely.
-Once we identified five main areas of opportunity throughout the digital customer experience, we were tasked with a full revamp of their cross-platform solutions.
+After interviewing tens of diverse users, we realized that frustrations were rooted on Bluebird’s outdated UI which was described as “ugly and confusing", forcing them to either go to physical Walmart location or drop-off entirely.
+We identified five areas of opportunity throughout the digital customer experience, and were tasked with a full revamp of their cross-platform banking solutions.

 Role